Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 “This is the last one.
 I graduate this semester and have offers on several newer colonies, but I’ll let others know.”

-He turned back to me.
+He turned back to Roger.
 “Jelco Island is an hour outside the technology zone, almost two hours from here.
 I’ll leave you my call stone, but you don’t start your duel until you give me half an hour to clear the area.
 You don’t call me in six hours, I call on a dragon rider and let him investigate.
 If I come back and someone is dead, I call in a dragon rider and let him sort it out.
 Someone having an injury that requires medical attention, and I call in a dragon rider to get you to shore and you get to explain it to him.
 Clear?”

 “Clear,” said Lynn.